NACBS-Folger Institute Fellowship

 The Folger Institute and the NACBS offer a fellowship for scholars of the British world who are working on topics from the early modern period through to the present day.
 While the Folger is rightly known as a destination for early modernists, this fellowship also encourages use of its extraordinary 18th-, 19th-, 20th-, and 21st-century collections in modern Britain and the British Empire.

-Applicants must apply through the Folger fellowships process, using the application portal found here: https://www.folger.edu/fellowships
+Applicants must apply for a Short-term Scholarly Fellowship through the Folger fellowships process, using the application portal found here: https://www.folger.edu/research/the-folger-institute/fellowships/apply-for-a-fellowship/

 Ari Friedlander, University of Mississippi, for his project, “Inventing Impotence: Disability‚ Sex‚ and Labor in Early Modern England.”